microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-web-api.md

     Console.WriteLine($"Access token: {accessToken}\n");
     ```

 1. Build and run the app.
+When prompted for an ngrok URL, enter `http://loalhost`.
 The application displays a URL and device code.

     ```Shell
     PS C:\Source\InvokeAzureFunction> dotnet run